PAUL D CooMBS

 In We Are Vermin, Hari Blackwood is lucky, he’s found sanctuary – Windsor Castle.
 Everyone there is safe.

-It finally happened, the end came, civilisation is in ruins, and Arthur is caught between two worlds, the Anthropocene and the next.
+It finally happened, the end came, civilisation is in ruins, and Hari is caught between two worlds, the Anthropocene and the next.
 For some reason, Windsor Castle, the thousand-year-old bastion of human security is safe from the avian Feral terror, and also the virus that has decimated the human race – the Blackwood Virus.

 He discovers his sanctuary is thick with fear and paranoia.
 People, even children, have disappeared, taken from their beds, never to be seen again.